-Transformers (MOD-011, R1.5)
+Transformers (MOD-032, Attachment 1)

 General Requirements

 Transformers with no Tap Changing Under Load (TCUL) or phase-shifting capability shall have the Tap Control Type field set to ‘1’ and shall not have TCUL or phase-shifting data included in the model.
 Conversion from the latest approved version of PSLF to other widely used programs may create model discrepancies with partial TCUL or phase-shifting data.